Neural Network Compression for Noisy Storage Devices: Experimental Results

 \subsection{Sparsity and Sensitivity Driven Protection}

 We show the effect of sparsity- and sensitivity-driven protection in Figure~\ref{fig:comparison_imagenet} on ResNet-50 for ImageNet (Figure~\ref{fig:comparison_cifar_app} for CIFAR-10 in Appendix).
 The exact numerical results are given in Table~\ref{tab:cifar_sparsity}.

-In CIFAR-10 experiments, the number of small weights was $N_{small}=11$M and the number of large weights was $N_{large}=5.6$K and number of cells per weight in average for adaptive redundancy is not more than $0.02$ above the listed numbers in the table.
+In CIFAR-10 experiments, the number of small weights was $N_{small}=11$M and the number of large weights was $N_{large}=5.6$K and number of cells per weight on average for adaptive redundancy is not more than $0.02$ above the listed numbers in the table.
 Similarly, in ImageNet experiments, $N_{small}=25.4$M, $N_{large}=15$K and the difference between the number of cells per weight on average and the listed number is always smaller than $0.06$.
-These margins increase by only $0.01$ when we dedicate more cells to store sensitive and large weights.
-As shown in Table~\ref{tab:cifar_sparsity}, sparsity driven protection strategies are enough for ResNet-18 on CIFAR-10 to preserve the classification accuracy ($95.10 \%$) with $3$ cells per weight and the accuracy is only $0.66 \%$ less than the classification accuracy with $1$ cell per weight.
-However, there is a $4 \%$ drop in the classification accuracy of ResNet-50 on ImageNet with the number of cells per weight smaller than $4$ when sparsity-driven protection is applied alone.
-Sensitivity driven protection is able to reduce this gap by $3\%$.
-We report the test accuracy when adaptive mapping and adaptive redundancy is applied without sign protection in (AM+AR) rows of Table~\ref{tab:cifar_sparsity} to show that sign protection is indeed a critical step.
-For instance, by comparing (AM+AR) and (SP+AM+AR) rows of Table~\ref{tab:cifar_sparsity}, sign protection can increase the accuracy from $58 \%$ (AM+AR) to $94.4 \%$ (SP+AM+AR) on CIFAR-10.

-We also consider quantization as a way to improve the efficiency of digital storage.
-For instance, \citep{jacob2018quantization} shows that it is possible to preserve the accuracy with small loss by quantizing the weights into $8$ bits.
-This corresponds to $4$ PCM cells per weight since PCM has a capacity of $2$ bits.
-Table~\ref{tab:cifar_sparsity} shows that we outperform the digital storage even when weights are quantized to $8$ bits since the accuracy is preserved with $1$ cell per weight on CIFAR-10 (with $0.1\%$ loss) and with $3$ cells per weight on ImageNet (with $3.6 \%$ loss).
-We do not compare our results with more aggressive quantization techniques \citep{adaptiveQuant,scalableQuant, oktay2019scalable, DeepCABAC, choi2020universal, QuantNoise} that can achieve higher efficiency in digital storage since they also bring a huge complexity with multiple retraining stages.